Our hand stamped cake tutorial this week is by cake rockstar, Erin Gardner.

-As readers of Cake Geek will know, we’re huge fans of Erin Gardner and The Wild Orchid Baking Company so we were super excited when a copy of Erin’s new book arrived on our desk.
+As readers of Cake Geek will know, we’re huge fans of Erin and The Wild Orchid Baking Company so we were super excited when a copy of Erin’s book, Great Cake Decorating arrived on our desk.

 Our biggest problem was trying to choose which of the 30 cakes to share with you – there were lots of new techniques and brilliant tips but we eventually settled on Erin’s hand-stamped floral “Craft Cake” above.
 Stamped cake designs and illustrated sugar plaques are two techniques we haven’t tried before so we were eager to learn more.
 Over to Erin…..